mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

 ## Add emotions and actions

-Furthermore, I will present an example of estimating the emotion in text and playing the corresponding action.
+Having the CG avatar express emotions and gestures with spoken sentences makes a dialogue system more effective.

-Having the CG avatar express emotions and gestures with spoken sentences can make a dialogue system more effective.
-Here we try to make the first example "expressive", where the generated text is annotated with emotion labels, and the CG avatar performs actions in accordance with these emotions, simultaneously with the speech.
+Here we show some modification to the "chatgpt.py" example to add emotion expression.
+We are going to annotate emotion id to the output sentence, and tell the CG avatar to perform corresponding actions.

 1. Estimate the emotion of system utterance.
-There may be various approarches, but a simple one is to write a prompt for ChatGPT to estimate emotion when generating.
-Here, we assume the following types of emotions, and tell MMDAgent-EX to assign numbers from the list.
+There may be various approarches, but a simple one is to write a prompt for ChatGPT to also estimate emotion at generation.
+Here, we give the following list of emotion types, and tell MMDAgent-EX to assign a number from the list.

 ```python
 chatgpt_prompt= '''